TuvokVersatileKolinahr/fussball/README.md

 `$ git checkout defer-controller-3-decorate`

-go back to the main project directory and run meteor as normal.
+go back to the main project directory and run meteor as normal (a.k.a. continue with step 3).

 Steps to take: